 In ancient Sumerian, the word Kur represents ‘mountain’.
 A suffix was added to form the word Kurti, referring to people who lived in the mountains, specifically the Zagros and Taurus mountains.
 Over time, the t in this word was often interchangeable with d, forming the word Kurd.

-Along with Kurd/ Sumerian, other names have been given to the indigenous people living within the Zagros-Taurus mountains, Mesopotamia, Anatolia and Transcaucasia.
-These names (in English) are Hurrian, Mitanni, Urartian, Nairi, Kassite, Hittite, Luwian, Mede, Elamite, Mannean, Lullubi, Gutian.
+Other names have been given to the indigenous people living within the Zagros-Taurus mountains, Mesopotamia, Anatolia and the Caucasus.
+Some of which (names in English) include Hurrian, Mitanni, Urartian, Nairi, Kassite, Mede, Elamite, Mannean, Lulubi, Gutian.

 Why is this important?